Architecture College of Architecture

 Course Exclusions & Restrictions

-A maximum combination of courses in these areas totaling 6 credit hours can be applied toward the bachelor of science in design degree as elective credit.
+A maximum combination of 6 credit hours can be applied toward the bachelor of science in design and bachelor of landscape architecture degrees as elective credit.
+This restriction includes courses with the following subject codes: COMB, FITN, INDV, MARK, ODED, and RACS.

 Drop/Add